This tutorial covers:

 ) API endpoint.
 We then assert that the responses received by test_client()

-are to be expected after decoding the byte object.
-In the next steps below, you will use this format to write your tests.
+are what we expected after decoding the byte object.
+In the next steps below, we’ll use this format to write our tests.

 Note: By default, Pytest encodes API responses using the utf-8

-objects received from the test client to readable string responses, as seen in the previous code snippet.
+objects we receive from the test client to readable string responses.

 pip install pytest

-Note: If you are using a virtual environment, activate it before doing the installation.
+Note: If you are using a virtual environment, you will want to activate it before doing the installation.
 It is best practice to use a virtual environment for isolating different applications and their associated Python packages.

 Importing the Pytest module